ElliottLandsborough/php-terminal-app/README.md

 ## Notes

 I know this is a small app but I still prefer the symfony component in case we want to expand later.
-It works with all @ aliases other than '@restart'.
+It works with all @ nicknames other than '@restart'.
+Equivalents were taken from the crontab manpage.

 ### Original input based on specification